hocky0414/Tag/README.md

   * When you finish installing pip3, type command "pip3 install pygame", pygame will be installed on you machine. [tutorial](https://www.youngwonks.com/blog/How-to-Install-PyGame-on-a-Mac)

 ## Tag
-  * This is our first project in COMP3010
   * Project Member: Tianlei Wang and Chenbo Ma